shijuvar/gokit/training/README.md

 *	Perform inter-process communication in Microservices architecture.
 *	Build Microservices with Domain-Driven Design, gRPC, NATS Streaming, CQRS and Event-Sourcing.
 *	Learn in-depth on gRPC, NATS Server and NATS Streaming Server.
-*	Understanding service mesh and Istio service mesh platform.
+*	Understand service mesh and Istio service mesh platform.

 ### About the Trainer